MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 -	**Full Name**: This column specifies the full name of the suggested contact.

--	**Company Name**: This column specifies the name of the company with which the suggested contact is associated.
+-	**Account Name**: This column specifies the name of the company with which the suggested contact is associated.

 -	**Email**: This column specifies the email address of the suggested contact.